CatoAntonsen/MMM-SpotifyConnectUI/README.md

     modules: [
     	{
     		module: 'MMM-SpotifyConnectUI',
-    		position: 'bottom_right',
+    		position: 'fullscreen_below',
     		config: {
     			// No further configuration needed unless you run another version of spotify-connect-web on another box.
 			// See MMM-SpotifyConnectUI.js for these settings.
     		}
     	}
     ]

 ## Configuration options

-The following properties can be configured:
+At the moment there is no need to change any of these properties - unless you run Spotify-Connect-Web on another box:

 <table width="100%">
 	<!-- why, markdown... -->